vlang/v/doc/docs.md

 println(resp.body)
 ```

 `http.get` returns `?http.Response`.
-It was called with `?`, so the error is propagated to the calling function
+Because it was called with `?`, the error will be propagated to the calling function
-(which must return an optional) or if it is used in the `main()` function will cause a panic.
+(which must return an optional).
+If it is used in the `main()` function it will cause a panic.

-Basically the code above is a shorter version of
+The code above is essentially a condensed version of

 ```v
 resp := http.get(url) or {